EnScale: Temporally-consistent multivariate generative downscaling via proper scoring rules: Methods for evaluation

 \ourmethod allows us to compare the magnitude of model differences between RCMs with the intrinsic variability in individual RCMs.
 As an example, consider a fixed GCM run that is dynamically downscaled by two RCMs.
 Assume we train \ourmethod to emulate both RCMs, such that it can generate samples from each of them, yielding a pooled dataset.
 Using these samples, we quantify contributions to the variance in this pooled data, $\var(Y|X)$, from (i) internal variability, present in each RCM, and (ii) structural differences between the two RCM.

-Formally, let the first RCM correspond to index $\iota = 1$ and the second RCM to $\iota = 2$.
+Formally, let the first RCM correspond to index $\iota=1$ and the second RCM to $\iota=2$.
 For example, $\var^{\iota =1}(Y | X)$ denotes the variance of the first RCM.
 We decompose $\var(Y|X)$ as follows:

 Thus, the total variance can be written as an average of the variances of the individual RCMs (internal variability) plus the squared deviations of the means of each RCM from the mean of the pooled data (model differences).
 This decomposition analogous to classical ANOVA.
-For a proof, see \cite{Casella2024StatisticalInference}.
+For a proof, see \citeA{Casella2024StatisticalInference}.
 As above, we consider this decomposition separately per grid point and per variable, and average over grid points and predictors $X$.
+In this case, we only report results for one driving GCM (and two corresponding RCM datasets).